Skip to content

 Creation of a new contact

-The data.object then contains the contactId corresponding to the created contact.
+The data.object then contains the contactId of the created contact.

 json5